Cleaning vs Disinfecting

 We all want to live in a clean and safe indoor environment, right?
 But, as you know, there are degrees of “clean” and different requirements for what “clean” is, depending on the living space targeted.
 For example, when a “clean your room” chore is given to children, it generally refers to straightening up, picking up toys, organizing objects in the drawers, putting clothes in the closet, etc. Sometimes even dusting and vacuuming are involved.
-But that is definitely different from cleaning a bathroom, toilet, shower or kitchen where germs present a more obvious risk and a much deeper cleaning is both expected and necessary.
+But that is definitely different from cleaning a bathroom, toilet, shower or How To Use Dish Soap where germs present a more obvious risk and a much deeper cleaning is both expected and necessary.

 Well, to put it simply, cleaning removes dirt, germs, and debris.
 However, disinfecting kills germs.
 Yep, stops them right on their track!